tot-ra/clare/README.md

 # Clare 👩🏻‍🔬
 Clare is an AI agent for coding, a VSCode extension.

-Clare is a hard fork of Cline and it includes these differences:
+Clare is a hard fork of Cline and it includes these changes:

 ## Features
-- added [Clarifai](https://clarifai.com) as main LLM provider
+- uses only [Clarifai](https://clarifai.com) as LLM provider
 - simplified UI (less buttons in header)
 - **API latency display** (so you can see how fast your requests are)
-- **API ratelimiting** (you can set for example 2 req/min max).
-Useful for free models like google gemini
+- **API ratelimiting** (you can set for example 2 req/min max)
 - task retry